-[General] experiment_name = Titanic_Evaluate_Tuned # valid tasks: cross_validate, evaluate, predict, train task = evaluate [Input] # these directories could also be absolute paths # (and must be if you're not running things in local mode) train_directory = train test_directory = dev # Can specify multiple sets of feature files that are merged together automatically # (even across formats) featuresets = [["family.ndj", "misc.csv", "socioeconomic.arff", "vitals.csv"]] # List of scikit-learn learners to use learners = ["RandomForestClassifier", "DecisionTreeClassifier", "SVC", "MultinomialNB"] # Column in CSV containing labels to predict label_col = Survived # Column in CSV containing instance IDs (if any) id_col = PassengerId [Tuning] # Should we tune parameters of all learners by searching provided parameter grids? grid_search = true # Function to maximize when performing grid search objectives = ['accuracy'] [Output] # again, these can/should be absolute paths log = output results = output predictions = output models = output
+[General] experiment_name = Titanic_Evaluate_Tuned # valid tasks: cross_validate, evaluate, predict, train task = evaluate [Input] # these directories could also be absolute paths # (and must be if you're not running things in local mode) train_directory = train test_directory = dev # Can specify multiple sets of feature files that are merged together automatically # (even across formats) featuresets = [["family.ndj", "misc.csv", "socioeconomic.arff", "vitals.csv"]] # List of scikit-learn learners to use learners = ["RandomForestClassifier", "DecisionTreeClassifier", "SVC", "MultinomialNB"] # Column in CSV containing labels to predict label_col = Survived # Column in CSV containing instance IDs (if any) id_col = PassengerId [Tuning] # Should we tune parameters of all learners by searching provided parameter grids? grid_search = true # Function to maximize when performing grid search objectives = ['accuracy'] [Output] # Also compute the area under the ROC curve as an additional metric metrics = ['roc_auc'] # The following can/should be absolute paths log = output results = output predictions = output models = output

 We also provide utilities for:

 If you just want to avoid writing a lot of boilerplate learning code, you can also use our simple Python API which also supports pandas DataFrames.
 The main way you’ll want to use the API is through the Learner and Reader classes.
 For more details on our API, see the documentation.

 While our API can be broadly useful, it should be noted that the command-line utilities are intended as the primary way of using SKLL.
 The API is just a nice side-effect of our developing the utilities.